scds/intro-twine/lessons/lesson4.md

 ---
 layout: default
-title: Lesson 4 - Lesson Name
+title: Lesson 4 - Hosting Your Twine Game on itch.io
 nav_order: 4
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 4 - Lesson Name
+# Lesson 4 - Hosting Your Twine Game on itch.io

 A small description about the lesson.